danielringer/stelligent/01-cloudformation/README.md

 succeed?
 If not, describe how you would _identify_ the problem, and resolve it yourself.

+#### I did not succeed.
+To diagnose, I went to the Cloudformation console and opened the events tab to find the failure.
+In this case, this stack cannot be deleted until the export dependency is removed from my second stack.

 ### Retrospective 1.2

 #### Task: Policy Tester

 Show how to use the IAM policy tester to demonstrate that the user cannot perform 'Put' actions on any S3 buckets.

+#### Utilizing the IAM Policy Simulator, I was able to select my user, choose a PUT action, and run a simulation.
+In this case, my user was appropriately denied.

 #### Task: SSM Parameter Store